dagster-io/dagster/examples/experimental/manifests_tutorial/high_level_dsl/README.md

 # Future Directions

+* Support partitioning, scheduling, and other features in this system.
 * Prototype using the manifest layer to generate Airflow operators.
 The critical piece here is that there will be custom code to translate the yaml to the operators, rather than exposing the raw arguments to the Airflow operators.